DOWNLOAD SYLLABUS PDF/S

 This preventative management and awareness course for all staff involved in land and shore excursions where snow/ice glide cracks, tide cracks, bergschrunds and crevasses are known hazards at specific sites.
-It is a general education, hazard awareness, disclosure and crowd control skills course and intended only for known site specific hazards for people working under a suitably experienced or qualified guide/staff member.
+It is a general education, hazard awareness, disclosure and crowd control skills awareness course and intended only for known site-specific hazards and for people working under a suitably experienced or qualified guide/staff member.
 It is an awareness program only and NOT an assessment.

-- It is currently beyond the scope of the PTGA to train and qualify people for the skills and experience required to access these features, make judgements regarding their suitability for tourism use or to perform a complex rescue in crevassed terrain.
-There are a number of international qualifications that train and examine people to this level.
+i.
+It is currently beyond the scope of the PTGA to train and qualify people for the skills required to access these features, make judgements regarding their suitability for guided use, or perform a complex rescue in crevassed terrain.
+There are many international qualifications that train and examine people to this level.
 Companies should hire personnel with suitable external qualifications.

-- It is implicit that different stages of the polar seasons will offer different levels of risk and therefore will require different levels of experience of guides.
-This should be understood by all members of the PTGA.
+ii.
+It is implicit that different stages of the polar seasons will offer different levels of risk and therefore will require different levels of experience of guides.
+This should be understood by all PTGA guides.

-- The PTGA differentiates between mountain/glacial terrain where the location and extent of crevasses is unknown and unknowable, and site specific tide-cracks, glide cracks, bergschrunds and crevasses which are known to exist in excursion locations in the same place from year to year and whose parameters (depth, width and structure) are understood by qualified or experienced guides and deemed to be manageable.
+iv.
+The PTGA differentiates between mountain/glacial terrain where the location and extent of crevasses is unknown and unknowable, and site-specific tide-cracks, glide cracks, bergschrunds and crevasses which are known to exist in the same place from year to year and whose parameters (depth, width and structure) are understood by qualified or experienced guides and deemed to be manageable.

-- Element 2 extraction does not imply someone has’ fallen’ in a crack of some sort.
-It is an extraction awareness for someone who may have put their leg through and are unable to extract themselves.
+vi.
+Element 2 extraction does not imply someone has’ fallen’ in a crack.
+It is extraction awareness for someone who may have put their leg through a crack and are unable to extract themselves.